IanFinlayson/exploring-cs/chapter07.md

 example, we can put an if/else statement inside of a loop.
 Or a loop inside of an if statement.
 Or even a loop inside of another loop.

-As a first example, let\'s look at a program to read numbers from the user and tell the user if each number is even or odd.
+As a first example, let's look at a program to read numbers from the user and tell the user if each number is even or odd.
 The user would be able to enter as many numbers as they want, and enter 0 to quit.

 To do this, we will need a while loop to keep reading in the numbers.
 We will also need an if/else statement to check if the number is even or not.
-The if/else can\'t be *after* the loop, because it needs to check every single number read in.
+The if/else can't be *after* the loop, because it needs to check every single number read in.
 Instead it has to be *inside* the loop.

 The code for doing this is below: